Magnus Eriksson's crusade: Background

+The Treaty of Nöteborg was signed between Sweden and Novgorod in 1323, in which the two sides agreed to a fixed boundary that divided the Karelian Isthmus.
+The new border cut through the heartland of the Karelians, with Novgorod inviting Lithuanian service princes to strengthen its hold on Karelia.
+These service princes relied on contributions from the local population, which did not make Novgorodian rule any more popular.
+Despite this, Novgorod did not make serious attempts at Christianizing the Karelian population.
+However, in 1337, a Karelian uprising in Korelsky Gorodok led to the killing of Russian merchants and all Christians in general, and marked the beginning of another war between Sweden and Novgorod, as the Karelians called for Swedish intervention.
+Two years later, the two sides agreed to renew the treaty.

+In 1346, according to Icelandic annals, Novgorodian troops attacked Swedish territory, which would serve as a justification for the crusade.
+Additionally, it may have been intended as a follow-up to the Third Swedish Crusade, and was possibly inspired by Bridget of Sweden.

-In 1348, Magnus Eriksson sent envoys to challenge the Novgorodians on a theological debate with his philosophers over whether Catholicism or Orthodoxy was the true faith, saying that the loser would adopt the winner's religion.
+In 1348, Magnus Eriksson sent envoys to challenge the Novgorodians to a theological debate with his philosophers over whether Catholicism or Orthodoxy was the true faith, saying that the loser would adopt the winner's religion.
 This was rejected, even with the threat of war, as the Novgorodians told Magnus' envoys to take the issue to Constantinople, angering Magnus.
 After, they met with Magnus near Orekhov to negotiate.
-However, Magnus refused, telling the Novgorodian envoys: "I have no grievance whatever against you" implying that their refusal had not upset him.
-However, he later demanded "Adopt my faith, or I will march against you with my whole force".
+However, Magnus refused, telling the Novgorodian envoys: "I have no grievance whatever against you", implying that their refusal had not upset him.
+Nevertheless, he later demanded, "Adopt my faith, or I will march against you with my whole force".
 The Novgorodians promptly withdrew as Magnus began leading his forces up the Neva to besiege Nöteborg.
-According to the "förbindelsedikten" his army also consisted of Danish and German support troops.
+According to förbindelsedikten his army also consisted of Danish and German support troops.